Judopay/JudoKit-Android/README.md

 The judo Android library lets you integrate secure in-app card payments into your Android app.

-You can use our out of the box UI for a fully PCI Level 1 compliant payment experience that is customizable to match your app.
-Alternatively, you can also use the RESTful API directly to implement your own UI.
+Use our UI components for a seamless user experience for card data capture.
+Minimise your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customised to match the look and feel of your app.

 ##### Android Pay is coming to the UK soon.
 You can use this SDK to process Android Pay when it's ready.
 For more information, please have a look at our [sample app](https://github.com/JudoPay/Judo-AndroidPay-Sample).